 Safety and Counseling

 A critical part of the Safety Planning Intervention is reducing access to lethal means as well as clinician competency with counseling people at risk of suicide regarding their immediate safety.
 Because many suicide attempts occur with little planning during a short-term crisis, if the means to make the attempt have been temporarily removed/ secured or are made more difficult to access, it is likely that the suicidal urge will dissipate before any attempt is made.
 Therefore, putting time and distance between those at risk and access to any lethal means is critical to preventing suicide among those at-risk.
 This includes safe storage of firearms, prescription medication, and other high-risk items.
 Including family, friends and other supports, if appropriate, can be helpful in developing a plan to create safer environments around those who are at-risk for suicide.
-For more information, please see “A Guide for Clinicians: Means Reduction Counseling.”
+Poison Control is a good resource for helping providers, people at risk, and supports in identifying what medications, household cleaners and other substances could be toxic and/or lethal.
+For more information on how Poison Centers can help providers, please see “Poison Centers: Information For Mental Health Providers.”
+For more information on lethal means safety and reduction counseling, please see “A Guide for Clinicians: Means Reduction Counseling.”

 ASSIP (Attempted Suicide Short Intervention Program) is a promising, short-term intervention that has demonstrated a significant reduction in subsequent suicide attempts.
 Requiring only 3-4 sessions, the goals are for clinicians to listen to an individual’s story, help the person understand what led to their suicidal crisis, and find ways to establish effective coping strategies for the future.
 ASSIP is now available via Telehealth to individuals 18 years of age and above who are residents of New York State as part of ongoing research.
 It is designed to complement, not replace, other recommended treatment; the ASSIP team will coordinate with the client’s primary treatment team.
 For more information on ASSIP, please click here.